Alejogb1/job-board/blog-data/why-is-chainlinks-dynamic-upkeep-registration-failing.md

 id: "why-is-chainlinks-dynamic-upkeep-registration-failing"
 ---

-Okay, let's tackle this.
-I’ve definitely seen my share of head-scratchers when dealing with Chainlink’s automation network, and issues with dynamic upkeep registration, especially, are not exactly uncommon.
+,  I’ve definitely seen my share of head-scratchers when dealing with Chainlink’s automation network, and issues with dynamic upkeep registration, especially, are not exactly uncommon.
 It's a frustrating situation, because the whole point is automated execution, so when *that* fails, it kind of defeats the purpose.

 From my experience, these failures tend to fall into a few key categories, and pinpointing the exact cause can often involve a bit of detailed tracing through logs and contract states.
 Let’s dive in.